ledgetech/ledge/README.md

 #### Custom variables

-In addition to the variables defined in the [ESI specification](https://www.w3.org/TR/esi-lang), it is possible to stuff custom variables into the following table before running Ledge
+In addition to the variables defined in the [ESI specification](https://www.w3.org/TR/esi-lang), it is possible to stuff custom variables into a special table before running Ledge.
+A common use case is to combine the [Geo IP](http://nginx.org/en/docs/http/ngx_http_geoip_module.html) module varibles for use in ESI conditions.

 ```lua
 content_by_lua_block {